API Security Best Practices: A Direct Technical Breakdown

 }

-Two lines. algorithms: ['HS256'] and issuer: EXPECTED_ISSUER.
-That's all it takes to close the hole.
-And yet I keep finding APIs in the wild where this isn't set.
+Two config lines. algorithms: ['HS256'] and issuer: EXPECTED_ISSUER.
+That closes the hole.
+And yet APIs in the wild keep shipping without these set.

-I should mention โ if you're starting a new project today, consider using a managed auth service or at minimum a well-maintained library like jose instead of rolling your own JWT logic.
-But if you're maintaining existing code, check how your tokens are being verified.
-Right now.
+Worth mentioning โ for new projects, consider a managed auth service or at minimum a well-maintained library like jose rather than rolling your own JWT logic.
+For existing code, check how tokens are being verified.
+Now.
+For a broader look at the skills needed to think about security as a whole discipline, I wrote a separate piece on getting into cybersecurity.

-IDOR stands for Insecure Direct Object Reference and it's the kind of vulnerability that makes you feel dumb when you find it in your own code.
-Because it's not complicated.
-It's barely even a "hack."
+Insecure Direct Object Reference.
+The kind of vulnerability that makes you feel dumb when you find it in your own code.
+Because it's barely even a "hack."

-Here's what happens.
-A user hits /api/invoices/1043 and gets their invoice.
-They change the URL to /api/invoices/1044.
-They get someone else's invoice.
-The API just looked up the record by ID without checking who was asking for it.
+User hits /api/invoices/1043 and gets their invoice.
+Changes the URL to /api/invoices/1044.
+Gets someone else's invoice.
+The API looked up the record by ID without checking who was asking.

-I've found this in code written by experienced developers.
-Not because they don't know about authorization, but because it's easy to forget when you're moving fast.
-You write the happy path, it works, you ship it, and the access check just... never gets added.
+Found this in code written by experienced developers.
+Probably not because they don't know about authorization โ because it's easy to skip when moving fast.
+You write the happy path, test it, ship it, and the access check just never gets added.

 app.get('/api/documents/:id', requireAuth, async (req, res) => {